Our lab at Emory University has the following resources:

 - Software for experimental presentation and statistical analysis (E-Prime, MATLAB, Psychtoolbox, SPSS, etc.)

-Below is a list of just a few of the projects we are currently working on in the Cognitive Neuropsychology lab.
+Below is a list of some topics we are currently working on in the Cognitive Neuropsychology lab.
 If you are a prospective graduate student, and these sound like interesting topics to you – do not hesitate to contact us!
-We are happy to talk about our research, and what you could do at the University of Delaware.
-Our research is supported by several funding sources, including a major NSF grant examining the relationship between cognition and perception.
+We are happy to talk about our research, and what you could do at Emory.